- Wondering if there’s a way to output audio to multiple devices in Windows 10? We’ve got a few quick tips for you.

 So you can play audio from two, or more, sound devices at once by enabling Stereo Mix or adjusting the volume and device preferences in Win 10.

-However, you can still select specific audio playback devices for apps with the Audio Router software.
+Remember, you can still select specific audio playback devices for apps with the Audio Router software.